 Before you mix QUERY and UNIQUE functions, make sure you understand each one on its own and learn their syntax.
 Knowing them individually first helps you tackle more complex data tasks, and then you will be ready to combine them effectively.

 To make your spreadsheet run faster, filter your data with QUERY before using the UNIQUE Function.
-Also, avoid complicated calculations or array formulas that you don't need.
+For example, you can first apply QUERY to select specific records based on conditions, and then use UNIQUE to return only the distinct results.
+Also, avoid complicated calculations or array formulas that you don’t need.
 These can slow down your spreadsheet and make it harder to work with.

 Giving special names to specific groups of cells in Google Sheets is called Named Ranges.
 They will make formulas easier to understand, especially with functions like QUERY and UNIQUE.
 Instead of using confusing cell references (such as A1:B10), you can use names like Sales Data.
 This makes your formulas much clearer, especially when you’re dealing with lots of data.